-Here’s another quick and easy thrift store transformation for you – actually two, but I’ll show you what I did with the garland tomorrow.
+It was a super quick and easy thrift store transformation (I’ll show you what I did with the garland tomorrow: update – go here to see what I did).
 I found these two items the other day at a local Goodwill – a paper mache deer and a brand new tinsel garland.
 If you’re looking for Christmas items, don’t forget to look at the thrift stores – they often have the same things that are in the stores, but of course a lot cheaper.
 The deer above was .99 and the garland (with a $6.99 original price tag!) was only .49.

 What cracked me up is that the paper mache deer had been decorated at one time around it’s neck – evidenced by some leftover glue and stray green garland pieces – and still carried a hand-penciled price tag of …drum roll…$15.
 Um, do you think someone thrifted it when no one bought it for that price, or after having paid that?